oven-sh/bun/docs/bundler/index.md

   If any entrypoints contains a Bun shebang (`#!/usr/bin/env bun`) the bundler will default to `target: "bun"` instead of `"browser"`.

+  When using `target: "bun"` and `format: "cjs"` together, the `// @bun @bun-cjs` pragma is added and the CommonJS wrapper function is not compatible with Node.js.

 ---

 - `node`